 16. What are factors related to leadership in your small business?

-As you can see answering this 16 question you can simply find the most crucial factors from the external and internal environment of your company.
+As you can see, by answering these 16 questions, you can find the most crucial factors from your company’s external and internal environment.
 Also, you need these factors to conduct a SWOT analysis.

-First seven questions are related to the external environment using LE PEST C acronym.
-The next nine questions are related to the internal environment (formal and informal subsystems of your company).
-The formal subsystems questions are questions from 8 to 13 while informal subsystems questions are questions from 14 to 16.
+The first seven questions are related to the external environment using the LE PEST C acronym.
+The following nine questions are related to your company’s internal environment (formal and informal subsystems).
+The formal subsystem questions are from 8 to 13, while informal subsystem questions are from 14 to 16.

 SWOT Analysis Step #2: Internal and External Analysis

-In this step, you will need to analyze your internal and external environmental factors that influence your company.
-The purpose here is to decide whether an internal factor is strength or weakness of your business and whether an external factor is an opportunity or threat for your company.
+In this step, you will need to analyze the internal and external environmental factors that influence your company.
+The purpose here is to decide whether an internal factor is the strength or weakness of your business and whether an external factor is an opportunity or threat for your company.

 The questions that you will need to answer here are following: